Configuring external DNS

 Step 8 - Migrating the domain

-- Open a ticket to VTEX support requesting a domain migration for your FastStore WebOps implementation.
-Please include the following information:
+{accountName}.vtex.app.
+This is required for HTTPS, secure flows, and production routing.- Open a ticket with VTEX Support requesting a domain migration for your FastStore WebOps implementation.
+Include the following information:

 - VTEX account name